 The fear of AIDS didn’t really play a role for me in the film, but on the other hand, it’s very important, because AIDS has to be present.
 It has to be something that hovers over the whole film.
 Because it was something that, at the time, had profoundly affected our love relationships, and our sexual relationships.
 So while there wasn’t the fear of it, it was something that was always present for me in the film.
 And it’s not just homosexual relationships, it’s also heterosexual relationships—both were really changed as a result of AIDS.

 [emphasis mine] I call bullshit on this whole passage.
 He denies then confirms.
 Which is it?
-I think it’s more than clear that it’s not a topic that interests him, certainly not in this film.
+I think it’s more than clear that it’s not a topic that interests him, not in this film.

 In an interview I can’t find right now, Guiraudie states that the dichotomy between the fantasy elements and the realist elements in the film are what creates tension.
-If that’s true, then all the pretty cinematography, all the stylistic and formal strategies in play, work to obliterate those boundaries.
-That, surely is the film’s primary project.
+If that’s true, then all the pretty cinematography, all the stylistic and formal tactics in play, work to obliterate those boundaries.
+Surely that is the film’s primary project.
 And not one of Guiraudie’s critics or interviewers has the sense to ask why.
 But I don’t agree there’s a dichotomy.
 There is no dividing line.
 There is a seamless fusion between the two modes and we are never called upon to question that, not by the film anyway.
 We would have to bring to bear our own morality, which is why I haven’t been this disgusted with a film or with the slavish responses to it in quite a long time.

 The film cannot be excused because of its well-observed moments.
 For me it makes the punishment dished out upon this group of men who gather in the sunlight to have sex and the motives ascribed to them all the more insidious and ungenerous, despite what director João Pedro Rodrigues has said.
 It makes me wonder if Guiraudie had some bad experiences or rejections himself in a real place like that and Stranger By the Lake is his revenge.
-My own experiences of those places in the United States and elsewhere were yes, the liberating nature of anonymity but also the concomitant sense of camaraderie.
-So when Guiraudie allows the investigating French police detective to become the moral center of the film — he’s the only one rational enough to ask the obvious question of how they can all go back to having anonymous sex the day after one of their own was murdered; he doesn’t know that it’s much worse than that — we get that much closer to figuring out what Guiraudie is getting at.
+My own experiences of those places in the United States and elsewhere were yes, the liberating nature of anonymity which is never wholly anonymous but also the concomitant sense of camaraderie.
+So when Guiraudie allows the investigating French police detective to become the moral center of the film — he’s the only one rational enough to ask the obvious question of how they can all go back to having sex the day after one of their own was murdered; he doesn’t know that it’s much worse than that — we get that much closer to figuring out what Guiraudie is getting at.
 These gay men not only don’t care much about their own safety, they don’t care much for anyone else’s either.
 Also, in my experience, the cops were never all that friendly with gay men in the bushes and if a murder had in fact taken place in one of them, it’s highly unlikely that anyone would be roaming around the next day doing what they were used to doing.
 Besides the presence of the yellow crime-scene tape, the news would have spread fast, as it did when someone was known to be a thief or a basher.
 So although I accept that this is fantasy, I still would like to know of Guiraudie whose fantasy it is and what goal does it further?
-Maybe it’s easier to ask: If no one were having sex out there by the lake, would there have been any murders at all?
+Maybe it’s easier to ask: If no one were having sex out there by the lake, would there have been any reason for murders at all?